top of page

 Course of chemistry and varnishing

-The four violinmakers also attended in-depth studies on chemistry and varnishing held by Curzio Merlo and Claudio Canevari in collaboration with CrForma, Museo del Violino, IIS Antonio Stradivari of Cremona, Arvedi Laboratory of non-Invasive Diagnostics, Politecnico di Milano and the Unesco Office of Cremona.
+The four violinmakers also attended in-depth studies on chemistry and varnishing held at Casa Stradivari and at the CrForma Laboratory by Curzio Merlo and Claudio Canevari in collaboration with CrForma, Museo del Violino, IIS Antonio Stradivari of Cremona, Arvedi Laboratory of non-Invasive Diagnostics, Politecnico di Milano and the Unesco Office of Cremona.

 Further studies are held by Maestro Pierre Flavetta, a renowned luthier from France based in Cremona, who specialized in the study of eighteenth-century Italian varnishes.